pay-theory/payment-components/src/DEVREADME.md

 ## Deprecations

 The createPaymentFields initializing function has been replaced with create.
 The create function no longer requires a clientID to be passed and allows you to set a feeMode.

+The initTransaction function has been replaced with transact.
+The transact function allows you to pass in the tags at the time of transaction for more time to collect data before having to pass them.

 ## License